dmbarbour/wikilon/docs/AboutABC.md

 * move computations and data to a GPGPU
 * support and enable memoization or caching

 For example, an annotation `{&trash}` might indicate that a value will never be observed in the future, enabling its memory to be recycled while leaving a lightweight placeholder.
-Use of `{&trace}` might serialize a value to a debug output buffer or queue.

 Annotations may be paired, e.g. such that a `{&fork}` to parallelize a computation must be paired with a `{&join}` to access its result.
 Pairing annotations can simplify a runtime implementation, but unfortunately does resist transparency of optimizations.

 Annotations may specify types, i.e. they can be *typed* identity functions.
 A simple case is that `{&text}` might require a `∀e.(text*e)` argument, and would compact the text value and ensure it serializes as embedded text.

 ### Value Sealing